SixArm/gitconfig-settings/README.md

     mkdir ~/.gitconfig.d
     cp sixarm_git_gitconfig/gitconfig.d/* ~/.gitconfig.d/

-Include the files you want in your `~/.gitconfig` file:
+Edit your `~/.gitconfig` file to include any of the files you want to use:

     [include]
        path = ~/.gitconfig.d/alias.txt